 The New Covenant Scriptures offers a better way.
 They free people from observing the Fourth Commandment issued from command and backed up by the death penalty.
 Specifically, Paul liberates the conscience by saying one man holds a day special, while another does not:

 So if a Messianic Jew wants to keep the Sabbath freely, he is certainly allowed.
 If someone else (or the Messianic Jew) does not want to keep it, then he is free to follow his conscience.
 He no longer lives under command and threat of death.
 Freedom of conscience in Christ.
-(This is different from regular church attendance, which must be done; some larger churches hold services during the week, for convenience.)
+The better way.
+(This is different from regular church attendance, which must be done; some larger churches hold services during the week, for convenience, and even here sometimes people miss, and that’s okay.)

 So what about the moral law in the Ten Commandments, considered the horizontal or human-directed laws?
 Here again the New Covenant Scriptures provide guidance and actually quote some of the Ten Commandments.